apache/openwhisk/docs/apigateway.md

 Let's create an API for the book club, named `Book Club`, with `/club` as its HTTP URL base path and `books` as its resource and `{isbn}` as a path parameter used to identify a specific book by its ISBN.

-When using path parameters, the API must be defined with a response type of `http`, and the path, including the actual path parameter value(s), will be available in the `__ow_path` field of the action's JSON parameter.
+When using path parameters, the API must be defined with a response type of `http`, and the path, starting with the base path and including the actual path parameter value(s), will be available in the `__ow_path` field of the action's JSON parameter.
+Refer to the [Web Actions HTTP Context](webactions.md#http-context) documentation for more details about this and other HTTP context fields that are available to web actions invoked with a `http` response type.
 ```
 wsk api create -n "Book Club" /club /books/{isbn} get getBooks --response-type http
 wsk api create /club /books get getBooks                       --response-type http